juanrgon/chatgpt-cli/README.md

 ### Increase the request timeout

 By default, the CLI will wait 10 seconds for a response from the API.
-You can increase this timeout by setting the `CHATGPT_CLI_TIMEOUT` environment variable:
+You can increase this timeout by setting the `CHATGPT_CLI_REQUEST_TIMEOUT_SECS` environment variable:

 ```
 export CHATGPT_CLI_REQUEST_TIMEOUT_SECS=600